JoshuaHartz/How-to-NMAP/README.md

 ![image](https://github.com/JoshuaHartz/How-to-NMAP/assets/102620766/266bedd5-8652-419c-ae94-c05a2f9e3f3f)

 now click scan and let it run its magic.
-While it's running, look at your device that has wireshark open, you should see ARP packets flooding in asking for who has X address tell Y. This is Nmap checking for any valid hosts.
+While it's running, look at your device with wireshark open, you should see ARP packets flooding in asking for who has X address tell Y. This is Nmap checking for any valid hosts.
 I encourage you to do this on your own segmented network.

 (it may take a while...)